040code/040code/_posts/2018-01-25-fargate_with_terraform.md

   name = "blog"
 }
 ```
-Now the first part is defined we execute a `terrafrom apply` and inpect the results.
+Now the first part is defined we execute a `terraform apply` and inpect the results.

 <asciinema-player src="{{ site.baseurl }}/assets/2018-01-25_fargate/asciinema/fargate-terraform-1.json"
   cols="166" rows="15" autoplay="true" loop="true" speed="1.5">
 </asciinema-player>

-The next step is to deploy our blog.
-In ECS you deploy a container with a task.
-And your container will be managed via a service.
-First we will create the task definition for our container.
-Fargate is using `awsvpc` as networking mode.
+The next step is to deploy the docker image with the blog.
+In ECS you deploy a docker container with a task.
+And your task will be managed by a service.
+First we create the task definition which contains the container deployment definition as well.
+Fargate is using [awsvpc as networking mode](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html), in this mode each task definiton gets is own private ip address.
 This network mode requires a role for the task execution.
 In case you create your definition through the Amazon console a service linked role will be created for you.
 We will create this role also via code.
 ```
 data "aws_iam_policy_document" "ecs_tasks_execution_role" {
   statement {